ekjaisal/Lattice/README.md

 2. **Sync the Package Database**

-   Launch the MSYS2 UCRT64 (or MINGW64) terminal and run the following update command:
+   Launch the MSYS2 MINGW64 terminal and run the following update command:

    ```bash
    pacman -Syu